Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Introduction

-However, the simulation-based reliability assessments of large infrastructure networks are computationally intractable or expensive.
-To address this issue, \cite{nabian2017uncertainty} reduced computational complexity by using the principal component analysis (PCA) before a Monte Carlo (MC)-based uncertainty quantification.
-Also, surrogate techniques such as polynomial chaos expansions \cite{queipo2005surrogate}, kriging \cite{dubourg2011reliability}, and support vector machines (SVM) \cite{stern2017accelerated} have been proposed for network reliability analysis.
-Using advances in machine learning, \cite{nabian2018deep} provided a deep learning framework to accelerate seismic reliability analysis of a transportation network where the $k$-terminal connectivity measure was used.
-As another example, \cite{yoon2020accelerated} proposed a neural network surrogate for system-level seismic risk assessment of bridge transportation networks using total system travel time as the evaluation metric.

-Transportation networks are expected to satisfy two requirements after an extreme event \cite{yin2001assessing}: (1) maintain connectivity and desired capacity between critical origin-destination (OD) pairs immediately and (2) maintain acceptable mobility conditions for people and goods in the presence of disruptions and congestion.
-A rapid connectivity analysis for transportation systems is necessary to evaluate how these two requirements are satisfied.
-For roadway transportation systems, \cite{nabian2018deep,yoon2020accelerated} provide a graph-level evaluation including $k$-terminal connectivity probability and total traffic time, which is a network-level scalar measure for the whole graph.
-In this paper, we seek to compute a detailed node-level connectivity measure in an efficient way using a neural network-based analysis framework.
+Even though surrogate modeling has been proven to provide an effective way for reliability analysis, it has several limitations.
+Most of the aforementioned studies only offer a graph-level evaluation of road network resilience performance.
+Furthermore, these neural network surrogates are unable to generalize to different network topologies.
+In this paper, we seek to compute a more detailed generalized node-level evaluation measure in an efficient way using a neural network-based analysis framework.
 Specifically, the model evaluates the connectivity probability for all origin-destination pairs after earthquakes using a graph neural network (GNN) model.

-The major contributions of this work are as follows: (1) to the best of authors' knowledge, this is the first work that evaluates the connectivity for all origin-destination pairs using the graph neural network; (2) the proposed end-to-end structure of the model achieves high efficiency by avoiding extensive sampling otherwise used in Monte Carlo simulations (MCS) which reduces the computational time; and (3) the proposed model has the ability of inductive learning, i.e., it can predict node connectivities in unseen graphs.
+The major contributions of this work are as follows: (1) to the best of authors' knowledge, this is the first work that evaluates the connectivity for all origin-destination pairs in the road network using the graph neural network; (2) the proposed end-to-end structure of the model achieves high efficiency by avoiding extensive sampling otherwise used in Monte Carlo simulations (MCS) which reduces the computational time; and (3) the proposed model has the ability of inductive learning, i.e., it can predict node connectivities in unseen graphs.
 We will numerically show that the proposed framework can effectively accelerate the connectivity reliability analysis of highway bridge networks with a case study in the Bay Area in California.

 The remainder of this article is structured as follows.
 A general simulation-based framework for connectivity analysis of transportation networks is described in Section \ref{sec:bridgeconnectivityanalysis}.
 Then, Section \ref{sec:gnnconnectivityanalysis} presents the node-level bridge connectivity analysis for earthquake events using a graph neural network.
 Furthermore, a case study of the highway bridge system in California is presented to demonstrate the accuracy and efficiency of the proposed framework in Section \ref{sec:experimentandresults}.
 Finally, the discussion and conclusion of the proposed framework are presented in Section \ref{sec:conclusion}.